jspicl/jspicl-cli/README.md

 * Live reloading of PICO-8 cartridge whenever code or spritesheet is updated.
 See your changes live!

 **Future goals:**
-* Importing of audio files to be used as SFX or music.
+* Importing audio files to be used as SFX or music.

 ## Installation